9 To 5 Chords | Dolly Parton Guitar Lesson with TAB + Backing Tracks

 Perhaps most famously, Dolly is credited not just as the singer but also for playing her nails!
 By rubbing them together, she imitated the typewriter sound that sets up the intro—an idea that inspired the song in the first place.

 Country music bands tend to stick to their genre, with party bands rarely venturing into this style.
-However, 9 to 5 is an exception—everyone knows it, and so should you!
+However, 9 to 5 is an exception—everyone knows this tune, and so should you!

 Five similar tunes | Chords + Lyrics